dekoskylab/T-cell-screening/README.md

     `bash stitch_TRA-TRB.sh prefix`

-4. Processing
+4. Generate pair results by combing the reads of alpha and beta into complete chain information in one file based on mixcr sequence IDs.
+This is done by `processing.sh` script.

+        `processing.sh prefix`
-5. Reads are prepared for clustering using `CDR3motif_search_v1.sh`
+6. Reads are prepared for clustering using `CDR3motif_search_v1.sh`
-6. Next, reads are clustered based on CDR3 identity using `CDR3motif_search_analysis_v3.1.sh`.
+7. Next, reads are clustered based on CDR3 identity using `CDR3motif_search_analysis_v3.1.sh`.
 This step requires `USEARCH`

     `bash CDR3motif_search_analysis_v3.1.sh prefix raw_reads`